arturkowalczyk300/android-cryptocurrency-prices/README.md

 # Description
 **CryptocurrencyPrices** is application for devices with Android operating system to check historical cryptocurrencies price (in USD).
 Main Activity contains components to select currency (now application handles Bitcoin and Ethereum) and date field.
 App contains local database.
-It is used for caching downloaded records - user can later view them, even without Internet access
+It is used for caching downloaded records - user can later view them, even without Internet access.
+Records are sorted in descending order - by date.

 # Install
 Download and install newest CryptocurrencyPrices*.apk file from **Releases** section (*install from unknown sources* option must be enabled in settings of Android system).